 This time he heard an audible “Fuck off!” from below, and he grinned and slid out the door into the already dark evening full of snow that mercilessly stung his face and immediately began collecting on his growing beard.
 He walked north toward Cabin 8, which was also the general direction of Lake Superior some two miles away.
 This, he thought, was a perfect example of Lake Effect snow.

 Eight cabins made up the research site, each about 30 yards apart.
-Between them rose fragrant, feathery pine, spruce, and cedar trees that huddled densely in this under-developed area of the state.
+Between them rose fragrant and feathery pine, spruce, and cedar trees that huddled densely in this under-developed area of the state.
 Highway 13 circumvented the cabins, with the Brule River Boreal Forest State Park just to the east.
 His team, from the EPA, came here each year to study the effects of climate change on the Boreal forest; scientists across the border in Canada were doing the same.

-Cabin 5 became visible shortly, and, though the snow, wind, and inky night were three ingredients to a blinding witch’s brew, Charlie could just make out a light emanating from the basement lab there too.
+Cabin 5 became visible shortly, and, though the snow, wind, and inky night were three ingredients to a blinding witch’s brew, Charlie could just make out a light emanating from the basement lab.
 His boss Sayid would be down there still working.
 Charlie thought about dropping in to let him know of his and Ingrid’s earlier findings, but figured they could all talk about it over beers later, if these workaholics stopped working sometime soon.

 Cabin 1, which one would first see upon entering the research site, was the administration building, hardly used this time of year due to the skeletal staff.
 Beyond it, each just off a rough gravel pathway, were four research cabins, two for flora and two for fauna.
 Further back, Cabins 6 and 7 had cots and small kitchenettes for the staff, with Cabin 8 being the Commons, where everyone congregated for meals or drinking.
 Each cabin was wooden, primitive, and just big enough to serve its purpose.

 By the time Charlie reached the Commons, the outside door lantern flicked off.
 “Son of a bitch,” was his only exclamation.
 He pulled his frozen hand out of its glove and fumbled with the keychain on his belt where a small LED flashlight hung along with his walkie.
-Damn this frickin’ wind, he thought.
+Damn this wind, he thought.
 The power lines had probably fallen or snapped.
 Good thing they had generators; science funding had been cut severely over the past few years, which would explain such a small team right now, but if they were going to send folks up here in the dead of winter, they had to provide the basics: food, shelter, heat.
 Updated computers and lab equipment were low priority, and the staff had often complained.
 Providing generators was essential, however.

 It took Charlie a while to open the cabin door.
 The night was just that severe and bleak, with his hand so cold he could hardly maneuver the key, much less see anything.
 Once inside, he pointed his flashlight around the main room.
 Nothing seemed amiss.
 It was your typical power outage, though one could never rule out foul play.